Jan E. Stets

 Fax: (951) 827-3330

-She is the author of six books and over 60 articles and book chapters.
-Recent books include Handbook of the Sociology of Emotions, Volume II (with Jonathan H. Turner, Springer Press, 2014), Identity Theory (with Peter J. Burke, Oxford University Press, 2009) and The Sociology of Emotions (with Jonathan H. Turner, Cambridge University Press, 2005).
-The Sociology of Emotions has been translated into Japanese, Croatian, Polish, and Chinese.
-Her edited book, Handbook of the Sociology of Emotions (with Jonathan H. Turner, Springer Press, 2006), received the 2008 Outstanding Recent Contribution Award from the ASA Section on Emotions.
+She is the author of seven books and over 60 articles and book chapters.
+Recent books include New Directions in Identity Theory and Research (with Richard T. Serpe, Oxford University Press, 2016), Handbook of the Sociology of Emotions, Volume II (with Jonathan H. Turner, Springer Press, 2014), and Identity Theory (with Peter J. Burke, Oxford University Press, 2009).
+The Sociology of Emotions (with Jonathan H. Turner, Cambridge University Press, 2005) has been translated into Japanese, Croatian, Polish, and Chinese.
+Her book, Handbook of the Sociology of Emotions (with Jonathan H. Turner, Springer Press, 2006), received the 2008 Outstanding Recent Contribution Award from the ASA Section on Emotions.
 In 2010, she received the Lifetime Achievement Award from the ASA Emotions Section.
+In 2015, she received the Distinguished Contribution to Sociological Perspectives Award from the Pacific Sociological Association for her article “Self-Esteem and Identities (with Peter J. Burke).

 Back to Faculty